satpreetvirdi/satpreetvirdi/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Blockchain projects (Solidity,Truffle,Hardhat,EtherJS,OpenZeppelin)
-- ⚡ Full Stack Web Developer
+- 🔭 I’m a proficient Full Stack Developer [ MERN stack]
 - ⚡ Practising DSA questions on Leetcode

 <!--